seanbao/mnemonas/docs/docker-deployment.en.md

 Do not set `root = "/"`.
 If you set another container path such as `/data-root`, mount that path explicitly in Compose or the data will land in the container's writable layer.

+Docker quickstart, the container start entrypoint, and the preflight script reject symlink components in the data directory path so config and object data cannot be written through a replaced directory.
+Container `CONFIG_PATH` must be absolute and stay under `STORAGE_ROOT`; the default is `/data/config.toml`.
+When customizing host storage, mount a real directory rather than a symlink.

 If your host user is not UID/GID `1000`, use the quickstart script or pass the IDs directly:

 ```bash